Brain size: Intelligence

 Studies demonstrate a correlation between brain size and intelligence, larger brains predicting higher intelligence.
 It is however not clear if the correlation is causal.
 The majority of MRI studies report moderate correlations around 0.3 to 0.4 between brain volume and intelligence.
 The most consistent associations are observed within the frontal, temporal, and parietal lobes, the hippocampus, and the cerebellum, but only account for a relatively small amount of variance in IQ, which suggests that while brain size may be related to human intelligence, other factors also play a role.
 In addition, brain volumes do not correlate strongly with other and more specific cognitive measures.
 In men, IQ correlates more with gray matter volume in the frontal lobe and parietal lobe, which is roughly involved in sensory integration and attention, whereas in women it correlates with gray matter volume in the frontal lobe and Broca's area, which is involved in language.

 Research measuring brain volume, P300 auditory evoked potentials, and intelligence shows a dissociation, such that both brain volume and speed of P300 correlate with measured aspects of intelligence, but not with each other.
 Evidence conflicts on the question of whether brain size variation also predicts intelligence between siblings, as some studies find moderate correlations and others find none.
 A recent review by Nesbitt, Flynn et al. (2012) points out that crude brain size is unlikely to be a accurate measure of IQ.
 Brain size is known to differ between men and women, for example (men on average have larger bodies than women), but without well documented differences in IQ.
+A 2017 study found that the brains of women have a higher density of grey matter, which could compensate for the loss of volume.

 A discovery in recent years is that the structure of the adult human brain changes when a new cognitive or motor skill, including vocabulary, is learned.
 Structural neuroplasticity (increased gray matter volume) has been demonstrated in adults after three months of training in a visual-motor skill, as the qualitative change (i.e. learning of a new task) appear more critical for the brain to change its structure than continued training of an already-learned task.
 Such changes (e.g. revising for medical exams) have been shown to last for at least 3 months without further practicing; other examples include learning novel speech sounds, musical ability, navigation skills and learning to read mirror-reflected words.